 Networking can be a complex subject.
-This guide tries to reduce the complexity by providing guidelines for how you might set up communications between your computer or mobile device and your SNAP PAC control system.
+This guide tries to reduce the complexity by providing guidelines for how you might set up communications between your groov Box or Server and your automation systems and equipment.

-The goal is for you to be able to monitor and control your system from anywhere you need to, either inside your facility or outside it.
-This guide addresses all of the following scenarios:
+The goal is for you to be able to monitor and control your equipment from anywhere you need to, either inside your facility or outside it.